Advertisement

 There’s something you could do, too: apply to become a Defra-appointed Board member.
 Our National Parks need people from across the nation to be part of decision making, readers of The Great Outdoors included.
 It’s time we reconnected with the radical roots set down over 75 years ago, and put in place the reforms we need to put the ‘national’ back in National Parks, and leave a legacy for future generations.

 Dr Rose O’Neill is Chief Executive of Campaign for National Parks, the only independent charity dedicated to securing the future of National Parks in England and Wales.
-Our independence from government means we can speak out for Protected Landscapes when no-one else can.
-Our mission is clear: we’re here to unite, inspire and empower everyone to take action and enjoy wilder National Parks.
-Join the campaign at www.cnp.org.uk.
+The charity's independence from government means members can speak out for Protected Landscapes when no-one else can.
+The mission is clear: we’re here to unite, inspire and empower everyone to take action and enjoy wilder National Parks.
+Join the campaign at www.cnp.org.uk